Tacoma Theater District

 Theater and performing arts are alive and well in Tacoma’s Theater District.

-Tacoma Arts Live presents year-round world-class artists at three Tacoma theaters: Pantages, Rialto and Theatre on the Square.
-The theaters are home to many art groups offering a variety of year-round entertainment.
+World-class artists perform year-round at three Tacoma theaters: Pantages, Rialto and Theatre on the Square.
+The theaters are home to eight resident arts organizations offering a variety of year-round entertainment.
 Each year, the theaters play host to ballets, symphonies, live comedy, musicals, concert bands, popular music and other special events.

 Theater on the Square

-The newest of the Tacoma Arts Live theaters, Theater on the Square opened in October 1993.
+The newest of Tacoma theaters, Theatre on the Square opened in October 1993.
 The 302-seat theater and rehearsal hall sit adjacent to the Pantages.
-Theater on the Square has full production capabilities offing a variety of shows each season.
+Theatre on the Square has full production capabilities offing a variety of shows each season.
 Catch films, entertainers, puppet shows and other performances.